 - All work is to be typed, double-spaced, and composed in 12-point font and have 1-inch margins unless I otherwise indicate.
-Use spell check, your dictionary, and handbooks. - Please attach your work in Microsoft WORD, PDF, or Rich Text Format.
+Use spell check, your dictionary, and handbooks.
+Sloppy work, including excessive misspelling, will not be accepted. - Please attach your work in Microsoft WORD, PDF, or Rich Text Format.
 I will be grading your assignments using the comments feature in Microsoft WORD, so please find access to a computer that has this program so you can read my comments.
 If you are near campus, most computers in the labs have WORD.
 You may also use Google Docs, but please remember to save it in one of the formats above.